No matter how it's called, this is what we do better

 Common applications: bathtubs

-Porcelain feels hard and cold to the touch and, when you knock on it, it sounds like it is a heavy, thick metal under the usually white finish.
+Porcelain feels hard and cold to the touch, and when you knock, it sounds like a heavy, thick metal under an often white finish.

 Pressed Steel Reglazing